 How to transfer and sync files between Dropbox, OneDrive, Google Drive

-Transferring and syncing files between cloud storage accounts is worthwhile.
-In this tutorial we show how you can transfer files quickly and easily between different accounts and we also reveal how to sync folders across cloud services such as Dropbox, OneDrive and Google Drive.
+Transferring and syncing files between cloud storage accounts are worthwhile.
+In this tutorial, we show how you can transfer files quickly and easily between different accounts and we also reveal how to sync folders across cloud services such as Dropbox, OneDrive, and Google Drive.